Żabka (convenience store)

+Żabka Polska, better known as Żabka ([ˈʐapka]; lit. "little frog"), is a chain of convenience stores with approximately 11,000 locations across Poland, operated by around 9,000 franchisees.
+The company serves over three million customers daily and generated approximately €4.6 billion in revenue in 2023.

+Żabka stores feature a Żabka Cafe area where customers can find fast food, hot snacks and coffee.
+The company also offers several products under its own brands, such as Szamamm ready-to-eat meals, Tomcio Paluch sandwiches, Wycisk fresh juices and lemonades, and Foodini healthy liquid snacks.
+Additionally, the stores provide various services, including lottery tickets, credit and debit card cash deposits and withdrawals, gift and prepaid card purchases, utility bill payments, and parcel delivery and collection.

+The company has been expanding into new formats, including cashierless Żabka Nano stores and drive-through Żabka Drive stores.
+Since 2024, the Żabka Group has been expanding into the Romanian market under the Froo brand, aiming to operate 200 stores and generate €175 million in revenues by the end of the year.

+History

 Żabka was founded by entrepreneur Mariusz Świtalski in 1998 and in the same year opened its first seven stores in Poznań and Swarzędz.
 By October 2005, Żabka had 1,700 stores throughout Poland.
 In 2007, Żabka was acquired by Penta Investments.

-In December 2010, Penta sold the Czech operations of Żabka and its Koruna subsidiary to UK retail giant Tesco plc.
+In December 2010, Penta sold the Czech operations of Żabka (localized as Žabka) and its Koruna subsidiary to UK retail giant Tesco plc.
 The deal was closed in April 2011.
 In February 2011, Penta signed an agreement to sell the remaining Polish operations Żabka Polska, including the Freshmarket store format, to Mid Europa Partners.

 In 2016, Żabka underwent a rebranding.
-In February 2017, Mid Europa Partners closed a deal to sell Żabka for an undisclosed value (but estimated by analysts between €1 billion and €1.5 billion) to the Luxembourg based CVC Capital Partners.
+In February 2017, Mid Europa Partners closed a deal to sell Żabka for an undisclosed value (but estimated by analysts between €1 billion and €1.5 billion) to the Luxembourg-based CVC Capital Partners.

+Since 2018, after the long-expected Sunday trading ban in Poland was introduced, Żabka Polska has increased its focus on self-checkouts and automated, unmanned stores, the latter using the Microsoft Azure cloud computing platform.

+In 2021, Polish track and field athlete Maria Andrejczyk auctioned off the silver medal she had won at the Tokyo Olympics a few weeks earlier, to raise funds for the treatment of an eight-month-old baby; Żabka won the auction and returned the medal to the athlete.

-In late 2022, Jaroslaw Kaczynski said that the Polish Law and Justice government might buy Żabka from CVC Capital Partners.
+In late-2022, Jarosław Kaczyński suggested that the Polish Law and Justice government might buy Żabka from CVC Capital Partners.

+In December 2023, it was announced that Żabka would open its first stores in Romania.

+In March 2024, it had been announced that Żabka will offer mobile phone repair services.

+As of November 2024, Żabka is listed on the Warsaw Stock Exchange under ticker ZAB.